 Contact informationRob Reeder

-I am a researcher at Microsoft on the Trust User eXperience (TUX) team.
-Before joining Microsoft in 2008, I completed my PhD in the Computer Science Department at Carnegie Mellon University, where I was a member of the CUPS lab.
-My advisor was the incomparable Lorrie Cranor.
-I continue to do research in my thesis area of human-computer interaction and computer security and privacy.
+I am a researcher at Google, where I work on user experiences related to online security and privacy.
+Before joining Google in 2013, I worked as a usable security researcher in Microsoft's Trustworthy Computing division, and before that, I completed my PhD in the Computer Science Department at Carnegie Mellon University.
+At CMU, I was a member of the CUPS lab, advised by Lorrie Cranor.
+I continue to build products and do research in my thesis area of human-computer interaction and computer security and privacy.

 Research interests and experienceI am interested in developing user interface techniques to help users understand risks to their privacy online and allowing them to manage who may access data they store and share online.
 For my thesis, I created the Expandable Grid, an interactive graphical visualization technique for creating, viewing, and editing security and privacy policies.
 My work has been applied to setting file permissions, displaying Web P3P privacy policies, specifying building access control policies, and setting storage policies in a distributed file system.

 Before starting graduate school, I was a researcher in the User Interface Research Group at Xerox PARC (now PARC).
 At PARC, I worked on WebLogger, a system for capturing mouse and keyboard events, and Web-Eye Mapper, a system for incorporating eyetracking data into Web page usability analysis.